emrekaplanek/select_card/README.md

 # select_card Flutter widget

-A Flutter package with animated customizable card items selection.
+A Flutter package with animated customizable items selection.

 ## Features

-You can customize the card group with options such as difference colors, animation times, and enrich your widget with photo and detail information lists.
+You can customize the card group, card and dropdown selection with options such as different colors, animation times, and enrich your widget with photo and detail information lists.

 <p float="left;padding=10px">
 <img src = "https://raw.githubusercontent.com/emrekaplanek/mediaRepository/main/selectcard/SelectGroupCard.gif" width="220">